Kraken get 1st win over Golden Knights, Burakovsky scores 2

-LAS VEGAS (AP)Andre Burakovsky scored twice in the Seattle Kraken’s 4-2 win over the Vegas Golden Knights on Friday night.
+LAS VEGAS (AP)Andre Burakovsky scored twice and Philipp Grubauer celebrated his 31st birthday by making 20 saves in the Seattle Kraken’s 4-2 victory over the Vegas Golden Knights on Friday night.

-The battle between the Pacific Division’s top teams also happened to be a showdown of the league’s most recent expansion squads, and marked Seattle’s first win over the Golden Knights since it entered the league last season.
-The Kraken are now winless against eight teams in the league.
+The battle between the Pacific Division’s top teams also happened to be a showdown of the NHL’s most recent expansion squads, and marked Seattle’s first win over the Golden Knights since it entered the league last season.
+The Kraken, who are now winless against only eight teams in the league, have won four in a row, including three straight against intradivision foes.

 Nic Roy and Phil Kessel scored for Vegas, while Adin Hill stopped 24 shots.